 - 50% more efficient buildings means 50% less renewable energy capacity that needs to be built (i.e. it makes the clean energy transition easier).

 Achieving zero emissions in the building sector will be incredibly difficult.
 While we need to reduce energy use in every building by 50%, the best retrofit programs today only cut energy by 10-20%.
-That’s because they focus on important, but ultimately too small changes like switching to LED lighting and hybrid hot water heaters.
+That’s because they focus on important, but ultimately too small changes like switching to LED lighting, improving home insulation, and installing hybrid hot water heaters and heat pumps.
 “Deep retrofits” — upgrades that reduce energy use by more than 50% — cost on average $40,000 per home.

 Today the most successful whole-house retrofit programs reach 1% of homeowners.
 In order to turn over the entire building stock by 2050 we need 3.3% of homeowners in every county in America to retrofit their home.